What are the differences behind Champagne vs. Sparkling Wines?

-What is the truth behind Champagne vs. Sparkling Wines.
-This question can leave you scratching your head!
-Then we add Prosecco and Cava, and the confusion will only deepens.
+Add in Prosecco and Cava, and the confusion only deepens.
 Let’s take a minute to pull back the curtain and simplify this mystery.

 Champagne vs. Sparkling Wines

-The fact is Champagne can “only” be called Champagne in the Champagne of France and this term is protected by the European Union.
-This region is about 45 minutes outside of Paris and is the only place this term can be applied to a wine that uses a prescribed method of production.
+Champagne can “only” be called Champagne in the Champagne region of France and this term is protected by the European Union.
+The region is about 45 minutes outside of Paris and is the only place the term Champagne can be applied to a wine that uses a prescribed method of production.

 “In victory you deserve Champagne, in defeat you need it” Napoleon Bonaparte (1769-1821)